Skilled Criminal Defense Attorneys for Domestic Violence Charges in Dayton, OH

 - If the victim was pregnant, whether the unborn was harmed

-- A domestic violence lawyer can help defend against either a misdemeanor or a felony domestic violence charge.
+A domestic violence lawyer can help defend against either a misdemeanor or a felony domestic violence charge.
+Be wary of hiring a cheap domestic violence lawyer.
+A conviction could result in a lengthy prison sentence.

 Domestic Violence Penalties Overview